 An endemic lizard I observed in the rainforest slurping up a worm

-From the Welcome Rock we drove down to Lavara Beach national park hoping to find lunch along the way which we never found.
-The dirt road to the beach passed some mangrove forests until we arrived at a small dirt parking lot on an idyllic beach that we had to ourselves with the exception of a few rasta coconut sellers and fishermen sleeping in the shade.
-We went for a swim and drank some coconuts before heading back south stopping along the way to finally eat a meal at fancy British cocoa plantation estate that dated back to the 1700’s.
+From the Welcome Rock, we drove down to Lavara Beach National Park, hoping to find lunch along the way, but we never did.
+The dirt road to the beach passed through mangrove forests, adding to the sense of adventure.
+Eventually, we arrived at a small dirt parking lot at an idyllic beach, which we had all to ourselves, except for a few Rasta coconut sellers and fishermen napping in the shade.
+We went for a swim, enjoying the quiet and the warmth of the water, and drank fresh coconuts before heading back south.
+On the way, we stopped at a fancy British cocoa plantation estate dating back to the 1700s, where we finally enjoyed a much-needed meal.

 Lavara Beach National park